PoojaSlal/Student-Burnout-Productivity-Intelligence-System/README.md

 ```
 ## Dataset Design

+## Dataset Design

+Unlike static public datasets, this project uses a custom-built synthetic data generation approach to simulate realistic student behavioral and academic patterns.

+This was done to address:
+- lack of publicly available datasets combining behavioral, academic, and wellbeing factors
+- need for controlled feature relationships (e.g., workload → stress → burnout)
+- ability to model time-series behavior and student lifecycle patterns

-The dataset is built as a daily time-series structure:
+The dataset follows a daily time-series structure:

 - 120 students
 - 90 days